 The Bypassing Traverse Checking user right allows access to files or folders regardless of the user's permissions to the parent folder.
-In other words, prevents the inheritance of permissions.
-Unfortunately, it is necessary to grant this right to users to allow normal operation of applications on a workstation.
+In other words, it prevents the inheritance of permissions.
+Unfortunately, it is necessary to grant this right to users to allow normal operation of applications on most computers.